WR

 Dr. Cooper's book tells the story of these advances, the amazing surgical feats they allowed, and most of all the doctors who strived to perfect them.
 Because these men lived, and pursued and achieved their goals, all of our lives have been changed for the better.
 Without them, blue babies would continue to die in childhood, young adults would continue to die miserable deaths from valve disease, and older people would not be given a “second chance” through heart transplantation.
 These men have affected our everyday lives very deeply.
 This book probes the questions, “Who were they?” and “What drove them to do what they did?”

 "David Cooper, a heart transplant surgeon, set out in 1987 to interview as many as possible of the pioneer heart surgeons then still living and, when this was not possible, to interview their friends, associates, and students….
 He selected 30 who were responsible for 12 major milestones (chapters) in the development of cardiac surgery….
 Cooper does an excellent job of explaining and simplifying the underlying pathophysiology of cardiac surgery, making it relatively easy for a layperson to understand.
 What makes the book truly interesting are the first-hand interviews with many of the pioneers as well as with their colleagues and rivals.
 The author does an excellent job of weaving these into this history and is not reluctant to voice his own opinion about these individuals and the relative importance of their accomplishments….
 This easily readable book clearly adds a new dimension to the history of cardiac surgery.
-I recommend OPEN HEART to all current and future cardiac surgeons and to any reader who enjoys a good story about the history of medicine." — Fred A. Crawford, Jr., M.D., Journal of the American Medical Association (JAMA)
+I recommend Open Heart to all current and future cardiac surgeons and to any reader who enjoys a good story about the history of medicine." — Fred A. Crawford, Jr., M.D., Journal of the American Medical Association (JAMA)

 "Present at the first heart transplant in the UK and colleague of several pioneering cardiac surgeons, Cooper has the ideal background to write an insider's history of the development of open-heart surgery….
 Talented and ambitious surgeons and medical device inventors pushed the boundaries of what cardiac surgery could accomplish.
 They performed risky and often unsuccessful operations on patients who were so ill they had little to lose, but the knowledge gained led to life-saving advances.
 This is not just a technical account of surgical breakthroughs; to enhance his narrative, Cooper interviewed many surgeons from the early years, often provoking candid—and sometimes eyebrow-raising—comments….
 [A] comprehensive, well-crafted history." — Library Journal